 - Crockpot Express Baked Beans

 - ½ tsp liquid smoke

 - lettuce, tomato, onions and cheese slices for topping

 - Mix the ground beef with seasonings and divide into quarters.
 Press each ¼ pound of meat into a patty.
 Place the patty on a sheet of foil large enough to fold over to create a packet.

-- Place the trivet in the bottom of the inner pot and then stack the foil wrapped patties on top of each other.
+- Place the trivet in the bottom of the inner pot, pour in 1 cup of water and then stack the foil wrapped patties on the trivet (on top of each other.)

 - Close and lock the lid, turning the steam release valve to closed and then press Steam.
 It should default to 10 minutes on high pressure.
 Press Start/Stop.
 When it’s done heating up and then cooking, do a quick release by flipping open the steam release valve.

 - Carefully remove the patties/foil packets and then open and drain off any fat.
 Add cheese right away to let it start to melt over the warm burgers.